Largest Yachts in the World 2026: Top 25 Rankings, Market Trends, and Miami Buying Insight

 This yacht also has a steel hull and an aluminum superstructure with a 5.20-meter draft and a beam of 24 meters.
 With the help of 2 MTU engines, she achieves a cruising speed of 22 knots and obtains a top speed of 25 knots.

 Even though not much is revealed regarding the yacht’s interior, she is known to accommodate up to 70 guests and 154 professional crew members.
-She features a concert room that can easily accommodate a 50-piece orchestra.
+She features a concert room that can easily accommodate a 50-piece orchestra — a rare highlight even among the largest yachts in the world in 2026.

-Dilbar may not rank number one in length, but it is the largest by interior volume and gross tonnage.
-Formerly known as “Project Omar,” this yacht with a length of 156 meters was launched in 2016 from the yards of German builder Lurssen.
+Dilbar may not rank number one in length, but it is the largest yacht in the world in 2026 by interior volume and gross tonnage.
+Formerly known as “Project Omar,” this yacht, with a length of 156 meters, was launched in 2016 from the yards of German builder Lürssen, one of the best yacht brands in 2026.

 This yacht obtained its name from Uzbekistan-born billionaire Alisher Usmanov’s late mother.
 Espen Øino International designed the yacht’s exterior, while her interior was developed by the Winch Design team, known for using rare and exclusive luxury materials.
 This yacht has also been dubbed one of the most intricate and challenging yachts ever built, both in terms of dimensions and technology.

-Originally commissioned by Prince Jefri Bolkiah of Brunei, this boat sits comfortably on the top 25 largest yachts.
+Originally commissioned by Prince Jefri Bolkiah of Brunei, this boat sits comfortably among the top 25 largest yachts in the world in 2026.
 This ambitious project took more than ten years to launch.
-Even though this yacht was launched by Platinum Yachts, it was initially a joint project between Blohm + Voss and Lurssen shipyards but was abandoned in 1998.
+Even though this yacht was launched by Platinum Yachts, it was initially a joint project between Blohm + Voss and Lurssen shipyards, but was abandoned in 1998.
 The vessel now belongs to Sheikh Mohammed bin Rashid al-Maktoum, the ruler of Dubai.

-This 162-meter yacht developed by Andrew Winch of Winch Design is powered by four MTU-20V diesel and has a speed of 25 knots, and has a displacement of 9,150 tonnes.
+This 162-meter yacht, developed by Andrew Winch of Winch Design, is powered by four MTU-20V diesel engines and has a speed of 25 knots, and has a displacement of 9,150 tonnes.

 Manufactured at the Blohm + Voss Hamburg shipyard in Germany, Eclipse made a splash in 2010.
 The construction of this 162.5-meter superyacht had been kept under wraps, increasing the excitement and speculations from international media and yacht enthusiasts alike.